 - Always ask for the price before you jump on a Motorbike taxi or a Tuk Tuk.

-🐵 mojo tip : most of the time, Google Maps is really optimistic on the time.
+🐵 mojo tip: most of the time, Google Maps is really optimistic about the duration of the trip.
 Don't really plan according to it, especially during rush hour.

-Taxis are by war the most convenient, cheapest and most confortable way to get around Bangkok.
+Taxis are by war the most convenient, cheapest, and most comfortable way to get around Bangkok.

 Taxis that have the light on at the front are available and you can wave at them.